Sonam Wangchuk

-Sonam Wangchuk (born 1 September 1966) is an Indian engineer, innovator and education reformist.
-He is the founding-director of the Students' Educational and Cultural Movement of Ladakh (SECMOL), which was founded in 1988 by a group of students who had been in his own words, the 'victims' of an alien education system foisted on Ladakh.
+Sonam Wangchuk (born 1 September 1966) is an Indian activist, innovator, education reformer, and environmentalist.
+He is the founding-director of the Students' Educational and Cultural Movement of Ladakh (SECMOL), which was founded in 1988 by a group of students who had been, in his own words, the 'victims' of an alien education system foisted on Ladakh.
 He is also known for designing the SECMOL campus that runs on solar energy and uses no fossil fuels for cooking, lighting or heating.

-Wangchuk was instrumental in the launch of Operation New Hope in 1994, a collaboration of government, village communities and the civil society to bring reforms in the government school system.
+Wangchuk was instrumental in the launch of Operation New Hope in 1994, a collaboration of the government, village communities and the civil society to bring reforms in the government school system.
 He invented the Ice Stupa technique that creates artificial glaciers, used for storing winter water in the form of a cone-shaped ice heap.

+Wangchuk's contributions to Ladakh’s education sector and climate-related challenges, and his innovative solutions to local problems have earned him numerous accolades.
+As of 2025, he has received around 15 awards, including the Ramon Magsaysay Award (2018), the title of Eminent Technologist of the Himalayan Region by IIT Mandi (2018), and the Global Award for Sustainable Architecture (2017).

-Early life
+Early life and education

-Wangchuk was born in 1966 in Uleytokpo, near Alchi in the Leh district of Ladakh.
-He was not enrolled in a school until the age of 9, as there were not any schools in his village.
+Wangchuk was born in 1966 in near Alchi in the Leh district of the Indian state of Jammu and Kashmir (now in the Indian union territory of Ladakh).
+He was not enrolled in a school until the age of 9, as there were no schools in his village.
 His mother taught him all the basics in his own mother tongue until that age.

-His father Sonam Wangyal, a politician who later became the minister in state government, was stationed in Srinagar.
+In 1975, his father, Sonam Wangyal, was elected into the Jammu and Kashmir Government where he became a minister.
 At the age of 9, he was taken to Srinagar and enrolled in a school there.
 Since he looked different compared to the other students, he would get addressed in a language that he did not understand, due to which his lack of responsiveness was mistaken for him being stupid.
 He recalls this period as the darkest part of his life.
-Unable to bear the treatment, in 1977 he escaped alone to Delhi where he pleaded his case to the school principal at Vishesh Kendriya Vidyalaya.
+Unable to bear the treatment, in 1977, he escaped alone to Delhi, where he pleaded his case to the school principal at a Kendriya Vidyalaya.

 Wangchuk completed his B.Tech. in Mechanical Engineering from National Institute of Technology Srinagar (then REC Srinagar) in 1987.

 Due to differences with his father over the choice of engineering stream, he had to finance his own education.
 He also went for two years of higher studies in Earthen Architecture at Craterre School of Architecture in Grenoble, France, in 2011.